-7.2.
-Internal Audit:
+7.3.
+Internal Audit

-We operate an effective risk based Internal Audit function focused on a disciplined approach to evaluation of risk management, control, and governance.
-The Internal Audit unit reports directly to the Board through the Statutory Audit Committee but nevertheless maintains a direct line of communication with the MD/CEO, with an unrestricted access to the Board and Audit Committee Chairmen.
-Its purpose, authority and responsibilities are guided by an Audit Charter.
+Our understanding is that an effective Internal Audit function provides an independent assurance to the Board and Management on the quality and effectiveness of the Bank's internal control, risk management and governance systems and processes thereby helping the Board and Management protect the organisation and its reputation.
+To this end, the Internal Audit unit reports directly to the Board through the Audit Committee but nevertheless maintains a direct line of communication with the MD/CEO, with an unrestricted access to the Board and Audit Committee Chairmen.
+Its purpose, authority and responsibilities are guided by an Audit Charter approved by the Audit Committee and Board.
+Internal Audit staffers are required to possess skills commensurate with the business activities and risks of the Bank.
+They are also continuously trained to judge the effectiveness of the Bank's risk management and compliance function, including the quality of risk reporting and effectiveness of other key control functions.